How to Get a Better Webinar Background: A Guide

 One classic mistake: many people naturally put their desks against a wall.

 Normally, that makes sense.
-It saves space, limits distractions for you while you’re working, etc. But if you’re on camera, putting your desk against the wall leaves you with the biggest possible background.
-You have to “stage manage” the whole room, when the whole room is behind you.
+It saves space, limits distractions while you’re working, etc. But if you’re on camera, putting your desk against the wall leaves you with the biggest possible background.
+You have to “stage manage” the whole room when the whole room is behind you.

 So flip the script; have your desk face into the room, with your back to the wall.
 Only leave enough space to comfortably get in and out from behind your desk.
 Now, you only have to stage manage a little section of the room — much easier.